microsoft/vision-datasets/COCO_DATA_FORMAT.md

 ## Image matting

 Here is one example of the json file for image matting task.
-Specifically, the "label" in the "annotations" can be one of the following format:
+Specifically, the "label" in the "annotations" can be one of the following formats:

 - a local path to the label file
 - a local path in a non-compressed zip file (`c:\foo.zip@bar.png`)